Cloud Vulnerability DB

 A community-led vulnerabilities database

-Kyverno, a policy engine designed for cloud native platform engineering teams, contains a Denial of Service (DoS) vulnerability (CVE-2025-47281) in versions 1.14.1 and below.
-The vulnerability was discovered in July 2025 and stems from improper handling of JMESPath variable substitutions (GitHub Advisory).
+Kyverno, a policy engine designed for cloud native platform engineering teams, was found to contain a Denial of Service (DoS) vulnerability (CVE-2025-47281) in versions 1.14.1 and below.
+The vulnerability was discovered on July 23, 2025, and affects the handling of JMESPath variable substitutions (GitHub Advisory, NVD).

-The vulnerability results in crashes of Kyverno worker threads in the admission controller and continuous crashes of the reports controller pod.
-In Enforce mode, this can lead to full admission controller unavailability, while in Audit mode it causes service degradation.
-The impact affects both the admission controller's ability to process requests and the reports controller's functionality for policy reporting (GitHub Advisory).
+The vulnerability causes crashes in Kyverno worker threads in the admission controller and leads to continuous crashes of the reports controller pod.
+In Enforce mode, this can result in full admission controller unavailability.
+The impact includes degraded policy enforcement, inability to create/update resources, and loss of policy reporting visibility (GitHub Advisory).

 The vulnerability has been fixed in version 1.14.2.
-Users are recommended to upgrade to this version or later.
-The fix includes proper nil checking before type assertions and safe handling of non-string values in the affected functions (GitHub Advisory).
+The fix includes proper nil checking before type assertions and uses type switching to safely handle non-string values.
+Organizations are advised to upgrade to this version or later (GitHub Patch, GitHub Advisory).

 Source: This report was generated using AI